Placing a booking

 Whatever the reason, our Travel Consultants will review your order and contact you within two business days if there are any changes to your itinerary or if the price has increased.

-Just call our Contact Center normal business hours to make changes to your order.
+Just call our Contact Center normal business hours to make changes to your booking.
 As long as it hasn’t been invoiced yet, it’s usually not a problem to fix it.
 However, please note that an exchange fee and price change may be applicable depending on what needs to be changed.

 I recently saw a fare on your website that I can’t find anymore.
 Why?